popsim-consortium/demes-python/docs/quickstart.md

 my_graph.isclose(ooa_graph)
 ```

-For some demographic models, using the Python API can be far less cumbersome
+For some demographic models, using the {class}`.Builder` API can be far less
-than writing the equivalent YAML file.
-For example, we can define a ring of
+cumbersome than writing the equivalent YAML file.
+For example, we can define
-demes, with migration between adjacent demes, as follows.
+a ring of demes, with migration between adjacent demes, as follows.

 ```{code-cell}
 M = 10  # number of demes